 Servers come in several different configurations.
-In the data center, decisions about blade server vs. rack server vs. tower server will affect performance, data center space, budgets, and scalability.
+The decisions you make between blade server vs. rack server vs. tower server in a data center will affect performance, data center space, budgets, and scalability.

 Before we go in-depth, let's look at a quick summary of each:

-- Rack servers are mounted on standardized racks that can reach 10’ in height, allowing the data center to efficiently deploy dozens of rack-mounted servers.
+- Rack servers are mounted on standardized racks that can reach 10 feet in height, allowing the data center to efficiently deploy dozens of rack-mounted servers.

 - Blade servers are small circuit boards that act as servers within their server enclosure; they are an excellent choice for high processing power in a dense environment.

-- Tower servers come with the capacity for high optimization and customization, allowing organizations to match the server configuration to their needs.
+- Tower servers come with the capacity for high optimization and customization and allow organizations to match the server configuration to their needs.

 Jump to: Comparison Table